muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

 ### Short term approaches

-   In the short-term, AI models train on operator’s network traffic patterns and employ a set of APIs to connect to network configuration equipment in order to add, remove, and modify configurations and perform different traffic management related tasks.
+   In the short-term, AI models train on operator's network traffic patterns and employ a set of APIs to connect to network configuration equipment in order to add, remove, and modify configurations and perform different traffic management related tasks.
 Model training can be either off-line or on-line.

    Initially, AI models perform their inference tasks exclusively based on their training on historical network traffic patterns, and topology changes in a centralized manner.
 In more advanced approaches, the models not only train on network traffic patterns, and network topology changes, but also  learn how to interpret and digest external events.
 This added capability allows the AI models to be more effective in performing their traffic management tasks.